 You can practice using his wood grain creating tool by applying a thin layer of glaze over scrap cardboard and pulling the rocker through it.

-You may need to try this 2-3 times before you get satisfied with the faux wood grains you get on the cardboard.
+You may need to try this 2-to 3 times before you get satisfied with the faux wood grains you get on the cardboard.